ECDStudio/EZChess/README.md

 # EZChess
-Create a chessboard in JS challenge
+A 'Create a chess game in JS' challenge